How Libraries Can Demonstrate the Impact of Community Health Programs

 Step 3: Measure Participant Outcomes

-Outcomes focus on what changes for participants.
+Outcomes focus on what changes for participants as a result of the program.

 • Increased confidence finding reliable health information